dockersamples/gopher-task-system/README.md

-# gopher-task-management
-Task Management application using Go
+# Task Management application using Go